Code-Institute-Submissions/MSP-6/README.md

 - __Affiliations Page__

-  - The body of this page provides details of the main groups that Courtney Marshall is affiliated with.
+  - The body of this page provides details of the main groups that Courtney Marshall is affiliated with
   - The groups are first presented as closed according text (similar to that found on the experience page of this site) so to not overwhelm the User with information.
   - Each block will initially show the "Title" = Group Name
   - Once selected the according text will expand to show the Groups logo to the left of the page, with a hyper link to the Groups website, this link will open in a new tab.
-Next to this image will be details of each group, this information is extracted directly from the Group's website.
+Next to this image will be details of each group, this information is extracted directly from the Group's website
   - Clicking on the Title/Group name again will close the accordion text

 <p float="left">